 Physical Education (7-12th Grade)

 Mens sana in corpore sano: A healthy mind in a healthy body.
-In order to encourage our students to develop healthy habits and learn how to participate in organized sporting activity, we have our students participate, once a week, in a Field Day class.
+In order to encourage our students to develop healthy habits and learn how to participate in organized sporting activity, 7th & 8th Grade students participate, once a week, in a Field Day class.
 A variety of sports are played, with a vision of making them well rounded, able to work in a team, and familiar with the rules and skills of multiple games.
 High School students are required to participate in one of the school’s team sports for a least two seasons.

 Yearbook (9th-12th Elective)

 For our high school students, we offer a yearbook class as an elective.
 It is a splendid opportunity to build school spirit, learn computer and photography skills, and practice managing a project with multiple members.